kwendim/NFCTicket/README.md

 ## Ticket application structure

 The Ultralight memory is organised as [below](https://www.nxp.com/docs/en/data-sheet/MF0ICU2_SDS.pdf).
+Update the table below to reflect the data structure of your card application.

 <table>
   <tr>